api-platform/docs/core/configuration.md

     graphql:
         enabled: false
-        # The default IDE used when going to the GraphQL endpoint.
+        # The default IDE (graphiql or graphql-playground) used when going to the GraphQL endpoint.
 False to disable.
         default_ide: 'graphiql'
         graphiql:
+            enabled: true
+        graphql_playground:
             enabled: true

     elasticsearch: